renatalantos/Battleship-in-Python/README.md

 * Owner goals

 The owners of the product is the programmer who would like to showcase her skills for users, fellow programmers and prospective employers.
+I would also like to create an enjoyable user experience.

 * User goals